 A good example of a chance event would be two very simple molecules wandering about in the universe.
 They happen to meet one another and, when they do, they are destined to make a more complex molecule because that is the nature of these molecules.
 But the temperature and pressure conditions are such that the chemical bonding to make a more complex molecule cannot happen.
-So they wander off, but they or identical molecules meet billions and billions of times, trillions if you wish, in this universe, and finally they meet and the temperature and pressure conditions are correct.
-This could happen more easily around certain types of stars than other types of stars, so you can consider all kinds of other factors.
-The point is that from a strictly mathematical analysis of this, called the mathematics of nonlinear dynamics, one can say that as this process goes on and more complex molecules develop, there is more and more direction to the process.
-As the complexity increases, the future complexity becomes more and more predetermined.
+So they wander off, but they or identical molecules meet billions and billions of times, trillions if you wish, in this universe, and finally they meet when the temperature and pressure conditions are correct.
+This could happen more easily around certain types of stars than around others because of the characteristics of a wide variety of stars.
+Those characteristics are well known.
+From a strictly mathematical analysis of this variety of conditions, called the mathematics of nonlinear dynamics, one can say that as this process goes on and more complex molecules develop, there is more and more direction to the process.
+As the complexity increases, the future complexity becomes more and more determined due to the very nature of the universe.